Menosuno02/Menosuno02/README.md

 ```
 making a haiku
-about how to make cookies
+about how to cook cookies
 with sugar and JS
 ```